jsebrech/create-react-app-zero/WHY.md

 # Why Create React App Zero

+Hi.
+I'm Joeri.
+I made Create React App Zero, and I'd like to explain why.

-I love [Create React App](https://create-react-app.dev/)!
+First of all, I love [Create React App](https://create-react-app.dev/)!
 It has made building a single page web app with React very easy.

 But.